watch manly

 Thanks to 96dpi for the image.

-12 Responses to “What You Wear On Your Wrist Matters, So Do It Properly – Or Don’t”
+14 thoughts on “What You Wear On Your Wrist Matters, So Do It Properly – Or Don’t

 I’m a chick.
 There is only one time that I have paid any attention to the guy’s watch, and that was no ordinary watch.
 Every time he checked the time, he had to slide over a cover that looked like a barrel of a gun, quite thick at that.
 But that was the 90’s, when you still had an excuse to wear a watch.
 I don’t like watches… It’s a mechanical piece wrapped on your wrist to let you know when to be with someone MORE IMPORTANT THAN I AM.
 When it is TIME to STOP the passion.
 You get where I’m going with this?
 Of course I realize that everyone keeps track of time for a reason or another, but bringing a watch on a date is a bit like telling me you can’t wait until it’s over.